 She: Do you still hear voices?

-Us (now getting angry): Unfortunately, only yours.
-Do you mind sending back in the muse of nurses who at least have a sense of humor, a sense of the world, and who had the good graces to bring in adult diapers after hours of endless bedpan duty…but who have not yet bought in the aspirin requested at 8:45 a.m.?
+Us (confuse): Unfortunately, only yours.
+We would prefer to hear other voices also — voices of doctors, nurses…and a patient advocate, perhaps.
+Do you mind sending back in the muse of nurses who have a sense of humor and had the good graces to bring in adult diapers after hours of endless bedpan duty…but who have not yet bought in the aspirin requested at 8:45 a.m.?
 Can you….

-She (now completely ignoring…or misunderstanding…nearly everything we are about to say in her random plodding through an improvised and expanded “MMSE” that now sounds remarkably more like a psychiatric intake exam): And UnderWoman……?
+She (now completely ignoring or misunderstanding nearly everything we are about to say in her random plodding through an improvised and expanded “MMSE” that now sounds remarkably more like a psychiatric intake exam and next muttering under her breath): THIS is CERTIFIABLE.
+And UnderWoman……?

 Wendy: And UnderWoman WHAT?

-Us (now offended and singing Revolution 1 beneath our breaths): UnderWoman is a REAL CHARACTER…a BRANDED CHARACTER — like Kermit the Frog, Miss Piggy, UnderDog, SuperGirl, Wonder Woman — who was born the day we were definitively diagnosed with myasthenia gravis nearly 11 years ago.
-She sees and speaks and goes and does when I cannot.
-Also, due to her design — having emanated from a caricature of myself at Sweet Sixteen — UnderWoman has thinner thighs, thicker hair, bigger eyes…all of which we hope will make her especially appealing to our audience…not to mention, we hope, ultimately licensable.
+Us (now offended and singing Revolution 1 beneath our breaths): As we’ve explained, UnderWoman is a REAL CHARACTER…a BRANDED CHARACTER — like Kermit the Frog, Miss Piggy, UnderDog, SuperGirl, Wonder Woman — who was born the day we were definitively diagnosed with myasthenia gravis nearly 11 years ago.
+She sees and speaks and goes and does when Wendy Dubit cannot.
+Also, due to her design — having emanated from a caricature of Wendy at Sweet Sixteen — UnderWoman has thinner thighs, thicker hair, bigger eyes…all of which we hope will make her especially appealing to our audience…not to mention, we hope, ultimately licensable…which is FAR from being CERTIFIABLE.

 She: I can’t pretend to understand!
 Has UnderWoman ever advised you to hurt yourself or others?